Practice reading short /i/ CVC words with this set of 6 tic-tac-toe games.

 Get even more CVC word practice and short vowel recognition with these fun activities!

 An interactive quiz to practice identifying short vowel sounds in words.
 Thirty-two bingo cards using CVC words.
-A set of 3 worksheets to practice short vowel sounds.
+Identify medial or middle vowel sounds with this set of three worksheets.

 An interactive quiz to practice identifying short vowel sounds in words.